John Singer Sargent: Critical assessment

 Foremost of Sargent's detractors was the influential English art critic Roger Fry, of the Bloomsbury Group, who at the 1926 Sargent retrospective in London dismissed Sargent's work as lacking aesthetic quality: "Wonderful indeed, but most wonderful that this wonderful performance should ever have been confused with that of an artist."
-And, in the 1930s, Lewis Mumford led a chorus of the severest critics: "Sargent remained to the end an illustrator ... the most adroit appearance of workmanship, the most dashing eye for effect, cannot conceal the essential emptiness of Sargent's mind, or the contemptuous and cynical superficiality of a certain part of his execution."
+In the 1930s, Lewis Mumford led a chorus of the severest critics: "Sargent remained to the end an illustrator ... the most adroit appearance of workmanship, the most dashing eye for effect, cannot conceal the essential emptiness of Sargent's mind, or the contemptuous and cynical superficiality of a certain part of his execution."

 Part of Sargent's devaluation is also attributed to his expatriate life, which made him seem less American at a time when "authentic" socially conscious American art, as exemplified by the Stieglitz circle and by the Ashcan School, was on the ascent.

 After such a long period of critical disfavor, Sargent's reputation has increased steadily since the 1950s.
 In the 1960s, a revival of Victorian art and new scholarship directed at Sargent strengthened his reputation.
-Sargent has been the subject of large-scale exhibitions in major museums, including a retrospective exhibition at the Whitney Museum of American Art in 1986 and a major 1999 traveling show that exhibited at the Museum of Fine Arts, Boston, the National Gallery of Art Washington, and the National Gallery, London.
-In 2022, the National Gallery of Art in Washington, D.C., and in 2023 the Legion of Honor in San Francisco, California, hosted an exhibition of Sargent's paintings from Spain.
+Sargent has been the subject of large-scale exhibitions in major museums, including a retrospective exhibition at the Whitney Museum of American Art in 1986 and a major 1999 traveling show John Singer Sargent that exhibited at the Museum of Fine Arts, Boston, the National Gallery of Art Washington, and the Tate Gallery, London.

+In 1999, the Grey Art Museum exhibited John Singer Sargent, Draughtsman: Works from the Corcoran Gallery of Art.
+The exhibit featured over 90 drawings spanning Sargent’s career and included ones for the Boston Public Library.

+In 2000, the Metropolitan Museum of Art exhibited John Singer Sargent Beyond the Portrait Studio: Paintings, Drawings, and Watercolors from the Collection.
+The exhibit featured over 100 paintings, drawings, and watercolors from the Museum's collection.